Know that law enforcement is for you? Read on to find out how to apply.

 The Law Enforcement Academy at Madison College prepares you for entry-level positions as a law enforcement officer at the municipal and county level.
 The Law Enforcement Academy program is limited to sworn law enforcement officers who have been assigned by their department and pre-service students who meet all of the requirements.

 The total tuition for the 720-hour (18-week) academy is $5,000.
 This includes tuition, books, and academy uniform shirts.
 You are not allowed to work another job (including sworn officers working at your agency) on days the academy is in session.
-The Law Enforcement Academy is financial aid eligible.
+The Law Enforcement Academy is not financial aid eligible.
 Madison Area Technical College holds two academy classes per year.
 One during the Fall semester and one during the Spring semester.

 Reservations for agency-sponsored recruits must be received by November 1st for the spring academy.
 A physical readiness (fitness) testing certificate is also required for entry.
 As a pre-service applicant, you should follow the deadlines listed on the Admissions tab.
 For sworn recruit enrollment information, contact hps@madisoncollege.edu.